tensorflow/rust/README.md

 stable API.
 This is especially true because the TensorFlow C API used by this project has not yet stabilized.

+## Using

+If you only wish to use TensorFlow within your own project, simply include `tensorflow = "*"` in your `Cargo.toml` file.
+If the TensorFlow library is not already installed on your computer in a place it can be found, you will need the requirements listed in "Automatically Building Tensorflow" below, and Cargo will build the library for you.

 ## Building

 If you only intend to use TensorFlow from within Rust, then you don't need to